quantchemdev/quantchemdev.github.io/_posts/2025-12-09-visit-rick.md

 layout: post
 ---
 <p style="text-align: justify; font-size: 20px;">
     These few months, MSc Valerii Chuiko has visited our group.
-He is a current PhD student workin in the group of Dr. Paul W. Ayers.
+He is a current PhD student working in the group of Dr. Paul W. Ayers (McMaster University, Hamilton, ON, Canada).
 </p>

 <p style="text-align: justify; font-size: 20px;">